Applying to PEER Group

 After we have received your pre-screen answers, we will set expectations regarding next steps.
 If you don’t hear from us by the appointed time, feel free to send an email about your status.

-Shower, shave, pluck, dress nicely – do whatever you need to do to show up looking well-groomed and smelling nice – but not too nice.
+On interview day, make sure you shower, shave, pluck, and dress nicely – do whatever you need to do to show up looking well-groomed and smelling nice, but not too nice.
 Please don’t overdo the cologne.

 If a trusted person in your life thinks you’re on the wrong track with your look/hair/smell – listen to them.